Further information about terms used in this document can be found in the Glossary.

 How do I see if I have met this rainfall deficiency criterion?

-You can self-assess your eligibility for early withdrawal based on drought by using an online tool (the FMD Rainfall Analyser).
+online tool (the FMD Rainfall Analyser).
 This tool allows you to locate your property on a map, as well as generate and print a report that shows whether your property has met the required rainfall deficiency.
 To be eligible, your property must be located in a red shaded area on the map.

-Please remember: You must accurately locate your property before downloading/printing the report.
+must accurately locate your property before downloading/printing the report.
 If the report you use to show your eligibility is found, through an Australian Taxation Office (ATO) audit for example, to be incorrect or a misrepresentation (that is, the highlighted point shows a fifth percentile rainfall deficiency but is not located on any part of your property) you could lose your claimed taxation benefit and penalties could be applied.
 It is your responsibility to enter the correct location of your property when using the online tool.

 When should I check if I have met the rainfall deficiency criterion?